aragonatmos/portfolio/README.md

 ![Static Badge](https://img.shields.io/badge/React-19.1-blue)

-This application is built with React and Vite.
-It is hosted on Netlify.
+## Description
+The purpose of this application is to showcase my projects and skills as a Full-Stack Web Developer.